datallmhub/TensorWall/backend/tests/k6/README.md

-# K6 Load Tests for LLM Gateway
+# K6 Load Tests for TensorWall

 Performance and load testing suite using [k6](https://k6.io/).